senecajs/seneca-transport/README.md

 _seneca-redis-transport_ will handle this for you so that you only have to think in terms of JavaScript objects

-The JSON object is wrapper for the message data.
+The JSON object is a wrapper for the message data.
 The wrapper contains some tracking fields to make debugging easier, these are:

    * _id_:     action identifier (appears in Seneca logs after IN/OUT)